rbarbera/functional-reactive-programming-swift/manuscript/Preface.md

 In these first years with Objective-C I developed  some apps that are still available on the App Store but whose code can be very close to a spaguetti dish.
 The following years I released different apps, each one more complex than the previous one, but without focusing too much on such important points in software projects as *architecture, patterns, code organization, scalability, reusability, ...*

-> If you feel curious about some of my developed apps during that period you can take a look to [my profile on the App Store][2] or if you prefer it, you can also check my [Github profile][3] where I've also Open Source libraries which I have worked before in.
+> If you feel curious about some of my developed apps during that period you can take a look to [my profile on the App Store](	https://itunes.apple.com/es/artist/pedro-pinera-buendia/id454075497) or if you prefer it, you can also check my [Github profile](https://github.com/pepibumur) where I've also Open Source libraries which I have worked before in.

 It was in 2014 when I joined the **Redbooth** iOS team, startup from Barcelona whose main product was a management product for companies.
 It was during my year at that company where I grew a lot as a developer.
 I learnt things like: